 You know what’s wrong with this picture.*

 We all know what’s made the streets of New York City unlivable.
-(Some of us pretend we don’t, but we do.)
-It’s not the e-bikes or the scooters, it’s not the “jaywalkers” (also known as “New Yorkers walking normally”), it’s not even the garbage or the rats or the hipsters.
+It’s not the e-bikes or the scooters, it’s not the “jaywalkers” (also known as “New Yorkers walking normally”), it’s not even the garbage or the rats.
 It’s the cars and trucks.

-There are a lot more private motor vehicles on our streets, they’re a lot bigger than they used to be, they’re driven by people who ignore and break safety laws constantly, and the police think of themselves as too important or fancy (or something!) to actually stand in the street and issue summonses.
-Beside, probably half the private cars illegally parked in the bike lane or bus lane or on the sidewalk belong to NYPD officers.
-They don’t care about you.
+There are a lot more private motor vehicles on our streets, they’re a lot bigger than they used to be, they’re driven by people who ignore and break safety laws constantly, and the police think of themselves as too fancy to stand outside and write summonses for behavior that, after all, is just like their own.

 Let’s look at some of the most fundamental problems that make us unsafe in our own neighborhoods.

 It’s illegal to block crosswalks with your car, or to park on the sidewalk, no matter what.
 If you can’t clear an intersection, don’t enter it.
 When you block crosswalks, you force actual human beings to walk in traffic.
-When you park on the sidewalk, you’re a monster.
-And that goes double if you’re a police officer or firefighter (or a borough president), unless you’re stopping a robbery or rescuing a kitten from a tree right now.
+Parking on sidewalk makes you a bad person.
+And that goes double if you’re a police officer or firefighter, unless you’re stopping a robbery or rescuing a kitten from a tree right now.

 Even the legitimate parking placards issued by the DOT don’t ever allow parking in no-standing zones, in bus lanes, near fire hydrants, or (God forbid) on sidewalks.
-But people park in these places every day, often with fraudulent placards.
-And enforcement is vanishingly rare, despite occasional claims to the contrary by the police.
+But people park in these places every day, often with fraudulent placards or a piece of cop swag.
+Enforcement is vanishingly rare, despite occasional claims to the contrary by the police.

 New York City Transit runs the largest bus system in North America, carrying almost five times as many passengers as either of the runners-up (Los Angeles and Chicago).
 But you wouldn’t know it from the way bus priority infrastructure is treated by drivers, some elected officials and community “leaders,” and the public.

 Every year we should be building 25 miles of bike infrastructure, five miles of shared streets, five acres of new pedestrian plaza space, a thousand bulbouts.
-We should be placing 50 miles of concrete barriers and flexible walls, and three thousand flexposts.
+We should be placing 50 miles of concrete barriers and flexible walls, and three thousand plastic armadillos.
 Instead, we’re …not.
-And 65,000 New Yorkers a year get injured by cars.
+And thousands of New Yorkers a year pay the price.